The Transfiguration (film): Plot

 The next day, he again encounters Sophie as a group of drunken teenage boys are gang raping her.
-Once they leave, Sophie begins cutting herself and Milo, seemingly in a trance, leans in towards Sophie's bloody arm before she stops him.
+Once they leave, Sophie begins cutting herself and Milo leans in towards Sophie's bloody arm before she stops him.
 Sophie admits to having contemplated suicide, and in response Milo cryptically tells her that he could not do so because it is "against the rules", alluding to the contents of his visual journal.
 Sophie finds him strange, yet endearing, and they return to Milo's house.
 When Milo shows Sophie a video of lambs being slaughtered, she abruptly leaves.
 The next day she explains she had seen similar videos and has bad memories associated with them.
 He visits the park where he sleeps beneath a bridge and ambushes a hobo and drinks his blood.

-The next day he asks Sophie out for movies where they watch Nosferatu, which he considers a realistic depiction of vampirism.
+The next day he asks Sophie out for movies where they watch Nosferatu.
 Sophie claims Twilight is a better film and suggests Milo watches it.
 She later gifts Milo a copy of the first Twilight novel.
-Milo speaks about what he thinks realistic vampires are like.
-He points out that he believes vampires cannot kill themselves.
-They talk about their family, revealing both parents of both of them are dead, specifically that Sophie's grandfather beats her and Milo's mother killed herself when he was younger.
+They talk about their families, revealing both parents of both of them are dead, specifically that Sophie's grandfather beats her and Milo's mother killed herself when he was younger.
 Milo confides in Sophie that he still doesn't know where her grave is located because his brother, Lewis, will not discuss it.
 Before the events of the film, his mother killed herself and Lewis walked in on Milo drinking the blood from her freshly slit wrists.
 Sophie tracks down Milo's mother's grave and she and Milo visit it.